demisto/content/Packs/Rapid7AppSec/Integrations/Rapid7AppSec/README.md

 ### app-sec-scan-config-list

 ***
-List scan configs.
-A Scan Config defines all the necessary information required to perform a scan of an app.
-If a scan_config_id is given, the command will return the information about the wanted scan config.
+List the scan configuration.
+A scan configuration defines all the necessary information required to perform a scan of an app.
+If a scan_config_id is given, the command will return the information about the specific scan configuration.
 Mainly used to submit scans.

 #### Base Command